 - Break out a mirror and look at your vulva.
 Try to pinpoint exactly where the itch is coming from and if you notice any skin changes

 - Call your healthcare provider so you can receive a correct diagnosis and find a quicker path to the appropriate treatment.

 Bottom line, itchy vulvas are more common than you might think, and the problem (and solution) could also be very different than you might think….and it definitely isn’t always a yeast infection.
 Let’s put self-diagnosing behind us and make education, awareness and self-care a top priority.

 Knowledge is power!
-Learn more about how to care for your vulva and vagina in our new class.
-The V Class is FREE through June 3rd and available now in the Rosy App.
+Learn more about how to care for your vulva and vagina in your personalized Wellness Plan.
+Learn more and start your journey to sexual wellness in the Rosy App today!